“Put your ear down close to your soul and listen hard.” ~Anne Sexton

 If your practice involves prayer, you might select a short, poignant, effective verse.
 If you prefer meditation, sit regularly and find a mantra, chant, or breathing exercise that anchors you.

 If you don’t have a calming, grounding practice that puts you in touch with your inner voice, don’t worry.
 There are countless options available that can help you reconnect with your true self and turn-up the volume on your inner wisdom.

 DailyOM: Inspirational Thoughts for a Happy, Healthy, and Fulfilling Day

 Madisyn’s exercises, like “Linking Center: Checking in with Your Heart”, “Sky-Blue Healing: Blue-Light Guided Meditation,” and “Gut Response: In Touch with True Emotions,” are easy to learn and practice.
 For those in difficult relationships consider, Daily Om’s online course Moving On From Destructive Relationships.

 Tara’s teachings blend Western psychology and Eastern spirituality.
 In Trusting the Gold, Tara shares valuable meditation practices to reconnect with the beauty of our humanity and help us uncover and trust in our innate goodness.

 The first of three Soul-Centered Divorce Planning Pages in this eBook contains a mindfulness method to help you refocus a wandering mind, interrupt instinctual reactions, and respond skillfully.
 Download Free Now

-If shock, uncertainty, or the demanding voices of others make it difficult to discern your inner voice and be true to yourself during divorce, I provide compassionate California family law consulting sessions that help quiet the noise and illuminate inner wisdom.
-Schedule here.
+If shock, uncertainty, or the demanding voices of others make it difficult to discern your inner voice and be true to yourself during divorce, schedule a California family law consulting and legal strategy sessions to help quiet the noise and illuminate inner wisdom.